Xavi3398/ekman_expressions/README.md

 # ekman_expressions

+**Authors:** F. Xavier Gaya-Morey, Silvia Ramis-Guarinos, Cristina Manresa-Yee and Jose M. Buades-Rubio

-This repository contains all the code used for the scientific article titled [*"Unveiling the Human-like Similarities of Automatic Facial Expression Recognition: An Empirical Exploration through Explainable AI"*](https://arxiv.org/abs/2401.11835).
+This repository contains all the code used for the scientific article titled [*"Unveiling the Human-like Similarities of Automatic Facial Expression Recognition: An Empirical Exploration through Explainable AI"*](https://link.springer.com/article/10.1007/s11042-024-20090-5).

+## Abstract

+Facial expression recognition is vital for human behavior analysis, and deep learning has enabled models that can outperform humans.
+However, it is unclear how closely they mimic human processing.
+This study aims to explore the similarity between deep neural networks and human perception by comparing twelve different networks, including both general object classifiers and FER-specific models.
+We employ an innovative global explainable AI method to generate heatmaps, revealing crucial facial regions for the twelve networks trained on six facial expressions.
+We assess these results both quantitatively and qualitatively, comparing them to ground truth masks based on Friesen and Ekman’s description and among them.
+We use Intersection over Union (IoU) and normalized correlation coefficients for comparisons.
+We generate 72 heatmaps to highlight critical regions for each expression and architecture.
+Qualitatively, models with pre-trained weights show more similarity in heatmaps compared to those without pre-training.
+Specifically, eye and nose areas influence certain facial expressions, while the mouth is consistently important across all models and expressions.
+Quantitatively, we find low average IoU values (avg.
+0.2702) across all expressions and architectures.
+The best-performing architecture averages 0.3269, while the worst-performing one averages 0.2066.
+Dendrograms, built with the normalized correlation coefficient, reveal two main clusters for most expressions: models with pre-training and models without pre-training.
+Findings suggest limited alignment between human and AI facial expression recognition, with network architectures influencing the similarity, as similar architectures prioritize similar facial regions.

 ## Installation